-Divorce happens and with it the divvying up of the things: Who keeps the house?
+Divorce happens, and with it, the divvying up of the things: Who keeps the house?
 The cars?
 What about the artwork?
 Yes, the artwork.
-When an art collecting or artist-present couple divorces, the artwork can become as contentious as the couple’s most expensive assets.
+When an art-collecting or art-loving couple divorces, the artwork can become as contentious as the couple’s most expensive assets, often requiring an independent art appraiser to decide what the artwork is worth.
 That’s especially true when one-half of the divorcing couple is a successful artist since that person will often add sentimentality to the worth of the piece.

 Every state has its own unique divorce law, but most states require equitable distribution of assets and items acquired during the marriage.
 This essentially means that couples will need to identify the value of all their assets and compute a balance sheet indicating who gets what in order to ensure that the total value was split 50/50.

 And when an artist or art-collecting couple divorces, their collective artworks are added to the mix.

 Using an Art Appraiser to Assign Value to Your Art

 As we discussed, not everything you’ve ever collected or created will be up for grabs by your former significant other.
 Anything you created or collected before you married or after you separated will not be considered as part of the marriage.
 Likewise, any payment you may have received for any artwork pre- or post-marriage won’t be taken into account.